 Can you turn the fish tank filter off at night?

 That won’t be wise and advisable.
-All filters should run 24/7 to filter out the wastes produced by fishes and other sources like uneaten foods, rotting leaves & roots etc. These wastes are harmful for the health of your aquatic pets.
+All canister filters should run 24/7 to filter out the wastes produced by fishes and other sources like uneaten foods, rotting leaves & roots etc. Fish waste also depends on the size and species of fish.
+These wastes are harmful for the health of your aquatic pets.
 So you should never turn off the filter at night.

-How do I make my aquarium filter less noisy?
+How do I make my aquarium canister filter less noisy?

 How much electricity does a fish tank filter use?

 This depends on the type of filter.
-But generally, filters are low energy consumers, and they consume around 3 Watts, and the heavy-duty models will consume between 25 to 50 Watts.
+But generally, filters (even canister filters) are low energy consumers, and they consume around 3 Watts, and the heavy-duty models will consume between 25 to 50 Watts.
 UV filters consume between 8 and 130 Watts.

 How to prime a canister filter?